f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/azure/README.md

 4. In BIG-IQ CLI, check following logs: /var/log/restjavad.0.log and /var/log/orchestrator.log.
 5. In Azure market place ensure that programmatic deployment is enabled for F5 products deployed earlier.
 6. In Azure Active directory make sure that app registration has all necessary permissions for api access, to delegate permissions to other users add the users to owner list of app regiration.
-7. Do not forget to assign contirbutor role (RBAC) to the scope of current resource/subscription associated with the app registration.
+7. Do not forget to assign contirbutor role (RBAC) to the scope of current resource/subscription associated with the app registration
+8. If encountered MarketPurchaseEligibility error while deploying template - Check the availability of bigip , bigiq etc
+        Eg: For Big ip:
+        Get-AzureRmMarketplaceTerms -Publisher "f5-networks" -Product "f5-big-ip-byol" -Name "f5-big-all-1slot-byol" | Set-AzureRmMarketplaceTerms -Accept
+9. If cloud provider test connection fails .
+Check whether the service prinicpal associated with application has all requried permissions , if yes and yet cloud provider connection is unsuccessful try to restart the VM's and check again.

 ### Copyright